UBC-MDS/Workflows_Group_306/doc/Elo_prediction_report.md

 game, along with the date, season, and final score of the game.
 Where the home team is logged as team1 and the away team as team2.

+## Choice of Models

+In this project, we tried to use two basic algorithms for classification.
+Whenever one talk about classification, random forest is the first thing that comes to one’s mind.
+Random forest can handle binary features, categorical features, and numerical features.
+Also, it does not require data to be scaled which reduces a lot of pre-processing.

+As we know that random forest works by using multiple decision trees.
+All the decision trees involved in random forest operate parallelly, which reduces the computation .
+Random forest perform really well on high dimensional data because it works with subsets of data.
+Since, we have large amount of data to process for our training model, random forest will be most suitable in that case.

+Whenever, we think of a binary classification, logistic regression comes to rescue.
+In this case, there are very few situations where the matches were tied, but that number was minute compared to the total number of wins and losses.
+So, the other model we chose was Logistic regression.

+Additionally, logistic regression is one of the most simple methods.
+It can be implemented quickly and easily, so it was a baseline model in our case.
+It can be used to compare how a simple models can also perform almost similar to complex models.

 ## Analysis

 We have used two classification models to see how the elo ratings will